 O'Reilly is currently involved in litigation incidental to the ordinary conduct of the Company's business.
-The Company records reserves for litigation losses in instances where a material adverse outcome is probable and the Company is able to reasonably estimate the probable loss.
-The Company reserves for an estimate of material legal costs to be incurred in pending litigation matters.
-Although the Company cannot ascertain the amount of liability that it may incur from any of these matters, it does not currently believe that, in the aggregate, these matters, taking into account applicable insurance and reserves, will have a material adverse effect on its consolidated financial position, results of operations or cash flows in a particular quarter or annual period.
-See Note 14 for further information concerning the Company's litigation reserves.
+The Company accrues for litigation losses in instances where a material adverse outcome is probable and the Company is able to reasonably estimate the probable loss.
+The Company accrues for an estimate of material legal costs to be incurred in pending litigation matters.
+Although the Company cannot ascertain the amount of liability that it may incur from any of these matters, it does not currently believe that, in the aggregate, these matters, taking into account applicable insurance and accruals, will have a material adverse effect on its consolidated financial position, results of operations or cash flows in a particular quarter or annual period.